andrea-giovannetti/PropertyRightsOCGs/README.md

 # Agent-Based Simulation used for generating Figure 4 in: Rozzi, R., Giovannetti, A., Pin, A. and Campana, P. Endogenous Property Rights over Drug Markets: Theory and Evidence from Merseyside, U.K.

 ## Overview
 This repository contains MATLAB code for generating Figure 4 of the paper.
-The script is made of two components: **`simu_drug_markets.m`** and `simu_drug_markets.m`.
-Artificial data is built through an Agent-Based-Model (ABM).
-The ABM explores the effects in terms of conflicts over areas, density of OCGs across areas and OCG for a range of values of the exploration intensity parameter eta.
-Figure 4 visualizes the frequency of violence, mean streak duration, and concentration levels across different locations. the artificial data used in
+The script is made of two components: `simu_drug_markets.m` and `Figure4.m`.
+By running `Figure4.m`, an Agent-Based model (ABM) contained in the function  `simu_drug_markets.m` is automatically called to generate artificial data.
+The script uses the artificial data to generate Figure 4 of the main paper.
+The purpose of the ABM model is to explore the effects in terms of conflicts over areas, density of OCGs across areas and OCG turnover for a range of values of the exploration intensity parameter eta (described in the main text).
+Figure 4 visualizes the frequency of violence, mean streak duration, and concentration levels across different locations.

 ## Contents
 - **`simu_drug_markets.m`**: The core function that runs the agent-based simulation.
-- **Simulation script**: Calls `simu_drug_markets.m` to run the model and compute key statistics.
-- **Figure generation script**: Uses the simulation results to generate Figure 4, displaying violence, stability, and concentration levels across areas.
+- **Figure4.m**: First, it calls `simu_drug_markets.m` to run the model and compute key statistics.
+Second, it uses the simulation results to generate Figure 4, displaying violence, stability, and concentration levels across areas.

 ---

 ## 1. Agent-Based Simulation
 ### **Purpose**
 The simulation models how multiple OCGs interact in a competitive environment over a set of locations.
-It captures:
+The model tracks:
 - How OCGs explore and occupy territories.
 - The frequency of violent conflicts when multiple OCGs target the same location.
 - The duration of stable control over a location (mean streak length).